akshata29/entaoai/README.md

 * 5/03/2023 - Password required for Upload and introduced Admin page starting with Index Management
 * 5/07/2023 - Option available to select either Azure OpenAI or OpenAI.
 For OpenAI ensure you have `OpenAiApiKey` in Azure Functions settings.
 For Azure OpenAI you will need `OpenAiKey`, `OpenAiService` and `OpenAiEndPoint` Endpoint settings.
 You can also select that option for Chat/Question/SQL Nlp/Speech Analytics and other features (from developer settings page).
 * 5/10/2023 - Add the options on how document should be chunked.
 If you want to use the Form Recognizer, ensure the Form recognizer resource is created and the appropriate application settings `FormRecognizerKey` and `FormRecognizerEndPoint` are configured.
 * 5/15/2023 - Add the option to use "Cognitive Search" as Vector store for storing the index.
 Azure Cognitive Search offers pure vector search and hybrid retrieval – as well as a sophisticated re-ranking system powered by Bing in a single integrated solution.
-Sign-up at (https://aka.ms/VectorSearchSignUp).
+[Sign-up](https://aka.ms/VectorSearchSignUp).
 Support uploading WORD documents.
 * 5/17/2023 - Change the edgar source to Cognitive search vector store instead of Redis.
 * 5/21/2023 - Add Developer Tools section - Experimental code conversion and Prompt guru.
 * 5/22/2023 - Initial version of "Smart Agent" that gives you flexibility to talk to all documents uploaded in the solution.
 It also allow you to talk to SQL Database Scenario.
 As more features are added, agent will keep on building upon that (for instance talk to CSV/Excel or Tabular data)
 * 5/24/2023 - Add feature to upload CSV files and CSV Agent to answer/chat questions on the tabular data.
 Smart Agent also supports answering questions on CSV data.
 * 5/26/2023 - Add Summarization feature to summarize the document either using stuff, mapreduce or refine summarization.
+To use this feature (on existing deployment) ensure you add the `OpenAiSummaryContainer` configuration to Function app and `BLOB_SUMMARY_CONTAINER_NAME` configuration to Azure App Service (Ensure that the value you enter is the same as the container name in Azure storage and that you have created the container).
+You also need to add `PROCESSSUMMARY_URL` configuration to Azure App Service (Ensure that the value you enter is the same as the Azure Function URL).
+* 5/27/2023 - Add Workshop content in the form of the notebooks that can be leveraged to learn/execute the scenarios.
+You can find the notebooks in the [Workshop](Workshop) folder.
+Details about workshop content is available [here](READMEWORKSHOP.md).

 ## Test Website